kubeshop/testkube/docs/docs/articles/creating-tests.md

 ### Changing the Default Scraper Job Template Used for Container Executor Tests

-When you use container executor tests generating artifacts for scraping, we launch 2 sequential Kubernetes jobs, one is for test execution and other one is for scraping test results.
+When you use container executor tests generating artifacts for scraping, we launch 2 sequential Kubernetes jobs.
+One is for test execution and other is for scraping test results.
 Sometimes you need to adjust an existing scraper job template of a standard Testkube scraper with a few parameters.
 In this case you can use the additional parameter `--scraper-template` when you create or run the test:

 ```sh
 testkube create test --name scraper-test --type scraper/test --artifact-storage-class-name standard --artifact-volume-mount-path /share --artifact-dir test/files --scraper-template scraper.yaml